worldmaking/digm5010/index.md

 Office hours: Thursdays, 9:30am-11:30am, in the [Alice Lab](https://alicelab.world/#location) - GCFA 309

-Almost everything about this course will be linked from https://alicelab.world/digm5010 -- bookmark this URL -- or it will be in [eClass - **LINK TBC**]()
+Almost everything about this course will be linked from https://alicelab.world/digm5010 -- bookmark this URL -- or it will be in [eClass](https://eclass.yorku.ca/course/view.php?id=157215)

 # Schedule